 Step 3.
 Solid Reference Point.

-Establish the movement datum of each coordinate of the machine before machining.
-For machines with control systems, this step should be performed first.
+Establish the movement datum of each coordinate before machining.
+For machine tools with control systems, this step should be performed first.

 Step 5.
 Program Editing.

 If the input program needs to be modified, the working mode selection switch should be placed in the editing position.
 Use the edit key to add, delete, and change.

 First lock the machine tool and only run the system.
 This step is to check the program, if there is an error, you need to edit it again.

 Install and align the lower spare parts to be processed and establish benchmarks.
 The method adopts manual incremental movement, continuous movement or handwheel to move the machine tool.
 Align the starting point to the beginning of the program, and set the tool benchmark.

 Step 8.
 Start The Coordinate Axis for Continuous Machining.

 Continuous machining generally adopts the program machining in the memory.
 The feed speed of computer numerical controlled machining can be adjusted by the feedrate override switch, and the feed hold button can be pressed during machining to pause the feed movement to observe the machining conditions or perform manual measurement.
 Press the cycle start button again to resume machining.
 In order to ensure that the program is correct, you should review it again before machining.

 In the machining process, you can use a pencil instead of a tool to draw the outline of the project on paper for flat curve projects.
 If the system has a tool path, the simulation function can be used to check the correctness of the program.